Azure/Mission-Critical-Online/src/app/AlwaysOn.HealthService/README.md

 ## Configuration

-Refer to [GameService configuration](../AlwaysOn.GameService/README.md#Configuration) for details of the implementation.
+Refer to [CatalogService configuration](../AlwaysOn.CatalogService/README.md#Configuration) for details of the implementation.

 Apart from the configuration settings which are common between components, such as Cosmos DB connection settings, the following settings are used exclusively by the HealthService: